I learned a lot when I hosted my first-ever conference.

 When planning the Double Your Freelancing Conference, I wanted it to be technology agnostic.
 Whether you’re a Ruby developer, a designer of logos, a freelance blogger, or whatever else, you’d get something out of each talk.
 And since the focus was entirely on the business behind our crafts, I opened by letting people know that it was safe to unplug from their clients and their projects.

-Last Thursday morning, we kicked off a two-day spa retreat for businesses.
+So we kicked off a two-day spa retreat for businesses.
 And here’s what I learned…

 1. We’re all in this together